Saving Grace Therapy Services, PLLC

 Most of my career has been in healthcare navigating systems, advocating for patient needs, partnering with many local organizations to help provide clients with continuity of care.
 In addition to supporting clients with lifestyle changes that improve overall mental well-being.
 I have learned how multiple factors contribute to depression, anxiety, or lifestyle choices.

-I teach mindfulness/positive coping, distress tolerance, interpersonal relationship skills, and stress management.
-I use an integrative approach to care by utilizing a variety of techniques that are both collaborative, strengths based, and person centered.
+I teach clients to practice mindfulness, distress tolerance, interpersonal relationship skills, and stress management by using CBT/DBT modalities.
+I am integrative in my approach to care by utilizing a variety of techniques that are both collaborative, strengths based, and person centered.

 My practice is based on helping people to identify the root cause of their problem and help them achieve the best outcome for a successful future.
 By teaching positive coping skills, building upon strengths, and learning to practice mindfulness, individuals can learn to live their best life.

 Saving Grace Therapy Services is a safe space that is free of judgement.
 A place where you can express your unique self and reach out for help when needed.
 Through supportive care individuals will learn to increase self-awareness and empower change.

 Saving Grace Therapy Services is also built on a personal story that provided me with my own saving grace.
 I was taught the virtue of humility, and patience.
 People deserve a second chance to improve upon themselves.
 Through my practice, you will receive caring services that are geared toward personal growth, goal development, and an improved sense of well-being.